 The proposed project would also result in a significant adverse subway stairway impact at the S4 stairway at the 96th Street-Lexington Avenue station during the weekday AM peak hour.
 Discussions with NYCT are underway to identify subway mitigation needs.
-If no feasible mitigation measures are found, the identified significant adverse stairway impact would be unmitigated.
+If no feasible mitigation measures are found and will continue.
+In addition, ECF intends to conduct future monitoring based on the completion and occupancy of the proposed project.
+If such monitoring confirms that the projected stairway impact would occur and the discussions with NYCT do not identify any feasible mitigation measures, the identified significant adverse stairway impact would be unmitigated.